-A suite of one hundred and fifteen rock samples were collected on the Property, including thirty-six on the AMIGO claims, during the 2006 program.
+A suite of one hundred and fifteen rock samples were collected on the Property, though none were collected on the MGM claim, during the 2006 program.
 The majority of the samples were taken as representative of the various lithologies identified during property-wide prospecting and preliminary mapping.